PhyoMyanmarKyaw/AI-Art/README.md

 ## Acknowledgements

 - [Hugging Face](https://huggingface.co/) for providing the CoreML models.
+- [Apple's ML Stable Diffusion](https://github.com/apple/ml-stable-diffusion) for their implementation and resources.
 - The creators and contributors of Stable Diffusion.

 ## Contact